ThePieBaker90/On-The-Rim/Traits/Genes/Cosmetic Genes/Skin/Barkskin.md

   - Passive-Gene
 ---
 - **[[Metabolic Efficiency]]:**
-	- -2
+	- 0
 - **Effects:**
-	- Carriers of this gene have tree bark skin and resistance to bludgeoning damage.
+	- Carriers of this gene have tree bark skin, a resistance to bludgeoning damage, and a vulnerability to fire damage.